 The Board of Directors is divided into three classes, denominated Class I, Class II, and Class III, with members of each class holding office for staggered three-year terms.
-There are currently three Class I Directors, whose terms expire at the 1998 Annual Meeting, three Class II Directors, whose terms expire at the 1999 Annual Meeting, and three Class III Directors, whose terms expire at the 2000 Annual Meeting (in all cases subject to the election and qualification of their successors and to their earlier death, resignation, or removal).
+There are currently three Class I Directors, whose terms expire at the 2001 Annual Meeting, three Class II Directors, whose terms expire at the 1999 Annual Meeting, and three Class III Directors, whose terms expire at the 2000 Annual Meeting (in all cases subject to the election and qualification of their successors and to their earlier death, resignation, or removal).

 At each annual meeting of shareholders, the successors to directors whose terms expire shall be elected to serve from the time of election and qualification until the third annual meeting following their election and until a successor has been duly elected and qualified.
-All of the nominees for Class I Directors are currently Class I Directors of the Company.
-All of these nominees have indicated a willingness to serve if elected, but if any should be unable or unwilling to serve, proxies may be voted for substitute nominees designated by the Board of Directors. the Board of Directors.
+All of the nominees for Class II Directors are currently Class II Directors of the Company.
+All of these nominees have indicated a willingness to serve if elected, but if any should be unable or unwilling to serve, proxies may be voted for substitute nominees designated by the Board of Directors.

-The following table contains information, as of April 17, 1998, with respect to the persons who serve on the Board, including the persons who have been nominated to serve a three-year term as directors.
+The following table contains information, as of April 16, 1999, with respect to the persons who serve on the Board, including the persons who have been nominated to serve a three-year term as directors.

-Name Age Position with the Company Served as a Director Since Class of Dir.
+Served as a Director Class Name Age Position with the Company Since of Dir.
 P. Roy Vagelos, M.D.
-(1)(3) 68 Chairman of the Board 1995 II Leonard S. Schleifer, M.D., Ph.D.
-45 Director, Chief Executive Officer, and President 1988 I Eric M. Shooter, Ph.D.
-(1) 74 Director and Chairman of Scientific Advisory Board 1988 I Fred A. Middleton (2) 48 Director 1990 I Joseph L. Goldstein, M.D.
-(1) 58 Director and Member of Scientific Advisory Board 1991 II Alfred G. Gilman, M.D., Ph.D.
-(1) 56 Director and Member of Scientific Advisory Board 1990 II George L. Sing (2)(3) 49 Director 1988 III Charles A. Baker (2)(3) 65 Director 1989 III Michael S. Brown, M.D.
-(1) 57 Director and Member of Scientific Advisory Board 1991 III
+(1) 69 Chairman of the Board 1995 II Leonard S. Schleifer, M.D., Ph.D.
+46 Director, Chief Executive Officer, and President 1988 I Eric M. Shooter, Ph.D.
+(1) 75 Director and Member of Scientific Advisory Board 1988 I Fred A. Middleton (2) 49 Director 1990 I Joseph L. Goldstein, M.D.
+(1) 59 Director and Member of Scientific Advisory Board 1991 II Alfred G. Gilman, M.D., Ph.D.
+(1) 57 Director and Member of Scientific Advisory Board 1990 II George L. Sing (2)(3) 50 Director 1988 III Charles A. Baker (2)(3) 66 Director 1989 III Michael S. Brown, M.D.
+(1) 58 Director and Member of Scientific Advisory Board 1991 III

-Member of the Technology Committee.
-Member of the Audit Committee.
+(1) Member of the Technology Committee.

+(2) Member of the Audit Committee.

-Member of the Compensation Committee.
-(3)
+(3) Member of the Compensation Committee.

-Background of Nominees for Class I Directors
+Background of Nominees for Class II Directors